Graphs (1)

 Under the assumption that all nodes can be reached from the source node, the running time of BFS is Θ(V + E).

-As a by-product, this algorithm also generates a search tree with s as root, and finds the shortest path between s and every reachable vertex in G. In line 13, if color[v] is not WHITE, then a (undirected) cycle is detected.
+As a by-product, this algorithm also generates a search tree with s as root, and finds the shortest path between s and every reachable vertex in G. In line 13, if color[v] is not WHITE, then a cycle is detected (though in a undirected graph, v cannot be the predecessor of u, otherwise every edge forms a cycle).

 If in search an algorithm tries to go as deep as possible in each step, then it is a Depth-First Search (DFS) algorithm.